top of page

 We are part of the Sustainable Food Places (SFP) network, backed by a partnership of Sustain, the Soil Association and Food Matters.
 This gives us access to shared resources, guidance and best practice from over 100 regional 'food partnerships', each working to make the food system in their city or region more sustainable.
 Among other collaborative projects, we are working with a sub-group within SFP called 'the Counties Network', bringing together members who, like ourselves, represent large rural areas where agriculture predominates, with some different challenges to purely urban food systems.

-Stewart Crocker, Chair of Sustainable Food Somerset
+Kate Hughes, Chair of Sustainable Food Somerset